 The Brewers Association’s findings echo a 2012 study analyzing the economic impact of craft brewing in Texas, commissioned by the Texas Craft Brewers Guild, a nonprofit trade association representing most Texas craft breweries for advocacy and promotion of Texas craft beer.
 The Guild’s study projected a potential economic impact of $5.6 billion by 2020.

 According to the BA study, the Texas craft brewing industry delivered impressive results:

 The BA study also ranked Texas 34th nationally for economic impact on a per capita basis for adults 21 or older in the state.
 This finding clearly demonstrates that while Texas ranks among the leaders when assessing raw economic impact, there remains significant room for growth.

 Search for RSTO classes in the Eastfield CE Schedule.

 The Eastfield College Brewery Program is the only one of its kind in the southern region of the United States.
 It provides highly qualified employees for the workforce’s demand for certified brewers in the booming craft beer industry in Texas and the region.
 It does so through face to face, hybrid and online instruction.
-Specifically, the Journeyman Brewer Program directly partners with more than 20 local breweries that provide live learning labs at their facilities for 40 percent of the instruction, with the other 60 percent happening at Eastfield through a traditional classroom setting.
-Since its creation, the EFC Brewery Program has produced a 98 percent job placement rate and will continue to do so by expanding its partnerships.
+Specifically, the Journeyman Brewer Program directly partners with more than 20 local breweries that provide live learning labs at their facilities for 40% of the instruction, with the other 60% happening at Eastfield through a traditional classroom setting.
+Since its creation, the EFC Brewery Program has produced a 98% job placement rate and will continue to do so by expanding its partnerships.
 The pairings of these classes are a pipeline that enables the hobby-beer-lover to become a head brewmaster and/or craft-beer business owner.

 Looking to earn more?
 A career as a journeyman or technical brewer can start you on a the path to a great career in business.